dleeftink/QuickSet/readme.md

 Defaults to `false`.

 #### `QuickSet class {...}`
-Besides the configured options and methods, `QuickSet` returns an object with two visible and one hidden backing array ([`bits`](#setbits-uintarray)).
+Besides the configured options and methods, `QuickSet` returns an object with two visible and one hidden backing array.
-The visible arrays, [`rank`](#setrank-uintarray) and [`stat`](#setstat-uintarray) provide the top-k window of most frequent integers (rank) and values (stat) present in a set.
+The visible arrays, [`set.rank`](#setrank-uintarray) and [`set.stat`](#setstat-uintarray) provide the top-k window of most frequent integers ('rank') and values ('stat') present in a set, while the hidden ([`set.bits`](#setbits-uintarray)) array tracks the frequencies of all integers in the set.
-While all arrays can be read without issue (for instance, to execute some logic when a specific integer reaches a certain top-k position or when its frequency exceeds a certain threshold), modifying them can lead to unwanted behaviour.
+While each array can be read without issue (for instance, to execute some logic when a specific integer reaches a certain top-k position or when its frequency exceeds a certain threshold), modifying them can lead to unwanted behaviour.
 Some additional properties describe the internal state of the set.

 ###### `set.bits: [UintArray]`